GANGANI/Deep_Learning_Project/README.md

 This project focuses on detecting social media bots by analyzing user behavior with the **Behavioral Languages for Online Characterization (BLOC)** framework and implementing **deep learning models** like LSTM, GRU, and RNN to capture behavioral dynamics.

 ## Features
-- Utilize **BLOC framework** to encode user behavior into symbolic sequences.
+- Utilized **BLOC framework** to encode user behavior into symbolic sequences.
 - Tokenizes and encodes user actions, content, and timing for analysis.
 - Models tested:
   - **RNN**